FundacaoLemann/qedu-provas/README.md

 $ docker-machine ssh ${MACHINE:-qedu-provas-front} sudo chmod +x /var/lib/boot2docker/bootlocal.sh
 $ docker-machine ssh ${MACHINE:-qedu-provas-front} sudo /var/lib/boot2docker/bootlocal.sh
 ```
+After run this commands, restart your machine to apply the modifications.

 #### Step 2
 After this, we need to tell Docker to talke to the new machine: